SOunit/typescript-complete/13-node/memo.md

 - typescript do not understand commonjs import / export
 - es-module import / export is recommended
+- compare es-module / commonjs, import / export
+- `esModuleInterop` (ES module inter operation) in `tsconfig.json`
+  - how to es-module / commonjs / babel solve import / export syntax to JS
+  - too minor and you can ignore this lecture
+  - if your interested, you can check lesson again

 ## node import / export